musix787-sketch/databases/source/redis.rst

 Pros and cons
 ------------------

-.. grid:: 2

-   .. grid-item-card:: Pros
+Pros

 - Extremely low latency, sub-millisecond for most operations
 - Rich data structures beyond plain key-value
 - Simple to run, simple to reason about
 - Great for caching, sessions, rate limiting, leaderboards

-   .. grid-item-card:: Cons
+Cons

 - Everything lives in RAM, so dataset size is bounded by memory cost
 - Persistence is opt-in and has real trade-offs either way
 - Not built for complex querying or relationships
 - Single-threaded execution means one slow command hurts everyone

 .. _redis-when-to-use: